 SACI's facilities are located in the heart of Florence, just steps away from Michelangelo's Medici Chapel, Fra' Angelico's masterpieces in San Marco, the colorful central market, and Florence's Duomo.

-Batik, Ceramics, Conservation I, Drawing, Etching, Fresco Painting, Italian Language, Design Internship, Jewelry Design, Painting, Black & White Photography, Renaissance Art History Survey, Sculpture, Serigraphy, Visual Design
+Batik, Ceramics (not offered in Summer II), Conservation I, Drawing, Etching, Fresco Painting, Italian Language, Design Internship, Jewelry Design, Painting, Black & White Photography, Renaissance Art History Survey, Sculpture, Serigraphy, Visual Design

 SACI in Venice

 Venice is a city renowned for both its traditional art treasures and its celebration of innovative contemporary art.
 In the Summer Venice program, you’ll visit the city’s great museums and contemporary art exhibitions while learning the fundamentals of digital photography.
 Every other year, it’s also an unforgettable opportunity to experience the Venice Art Biennale.

 Participants in SACI’s Summer Venice program earn three studio art credits in Digital Photography and three art history credits in Contemporary Art: Biennale and Beyond (Art Biennale years) or Contemporary Art in Historic Venice (non-Art Biennale years).

 Field Trips and Hands-on Learning